bendalab/thunderfish/docs/thunderfish.md

-                        (overwrites "windowPosition" in cofiguration file) -T                    add start time of analysis file to output file names -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    plot all EOD waveforms
-  -S                    plot spectra for all EOD waveforms -b                    indicate bad EODs in spectrum -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -p                    save output plot of each recording as pdf file -M PDFFILE            save all plots of all recordings in a multi pages pdf file.
+                        (overwrites "windowPosition" in cofiguration file) -T                    add start time of analysis file to output file names -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    show all EOD waveforms in the summary plot -S                    plot spectra for all EOD waveforms in the summary plot -b                    indicate bad EODs in legend of power spectrum -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -p                    save output plots as pdf files -M PDFFILE            save all summary plots of all recordings in a multi page pdf file.
 Disables parallel jobs.
   -P rtpwse             save subplots as separate pdf files: r) recording with analysis window, t) data trace with detected
                         pulse fish, p) power spectrum with detected wave fish, w/W) mean EOD waveform, s/S) EOD spectrum, e/E)
-                        EOD waveform and spectra.
-Capital letters produce a single multipage pdf containing plots of all detected fish
-  -d PATH               path to raw EOD recordings needed for plotting based on analysis results -j [JOBS]             number of jobs run in parallel.
+                        EOD waveform and spectra, d) the default summary plot.
+Capital letters produce a single multipage pdf containing plots of all detected fish -d PATH               path to raw EOD recordings needed for plotting based on analysis results -j [JOBS]             number of jobs run in parallel.
 Without argument use all CPU cores.
   -s                    save analysis results to files